Gupta Wessler Fellowship

 * * *

-Steffi Ostrowski will join the firm as a fellow in fall 2023 after completing clerkships with Judge Michelle Friedland on the Ninth Circuit and Judge Vince Chhabria on the Northern District of California.
+Steffi Ostrowski rejoined the firm in fall of 2023 after completing clerkships with Judge Michelle Friedland on the Ninth Circuit and Judge Vince Chhabria on the Northern District of California.
 Steffi previously worked with Gupta Wessler as a summer associate in 2020 and spent her previous summer working on consumer-protection cases at the New Economy Project in New York and the Consumer Financial Protection Unit of the Pennsylvania Attorney General’s Office.
 In law school, she was a student in the Mortgage Foreclosure Clinic, an editor of the Yale Law Journal, and co-president of the Law and Political Economy Student Group.
 Before law school, Steffi worked at the New Mexico Immigrant Law Center.
 She was previously a software engineer at Facebook, where she led projects to promote women’s safety and built software to detect impersonation.

-Mez Belo-Osagie will join the firm as a fellow in the summer of 2023.
+Mez Belo-Osagie joined the firm as a fellow in the summer of 2023.
 Among other things, Mez has worked on criminal-justice impact litigation at Civil Rights Corps, the MacArthur Justice Center’s Supreme Court and Appellate Program, and the Committee for Public Counsel Services.
 In law school, she was the Supreme Court Co-Chair of the Harvard Law Review, represented indigent defendants as a student-attorney, and, with the Lloyd Gaines Memorial Team, won the Ames Moot Court Competition.
 Before law school, she worked at a counterinsurgency-focused think tank and at the Legal Defense and Assistance Project, challenging torture in Nigerian prisons.
 During college, she co-founded the Yale Young African Scholars Program and won the James Gordon Bennett Prize for her senior thesis on the Boko Haram insurgency.
-Mez is currently pursuing a PhD in political science at Stanford, and plans to combine empirical research and impact litigation to limit the reach, influence, and punitiveness of the carceral state.
+Mez is currently pursuing a PhD in political science at Stanford as a Knight-Hennessy Scholar, and plans to combine empirical research and impact litigation to limit the reach, influence, and punitiveness of the carceral state.

 Joyce Dela Peña joined the firm as a 2021-2022 fellow after her clerkships with Judge Guido Calabresi of the Second Circuit, Judge Amit Mehta of the U.S. District Court for the District of Columbia, and Judge Corinne Beckwith of the D.C.
 Court of Appeals.
 Joyce is a 2018 graduate of Georgetown Law and joined the Federal Trade Commission following her fellowship.
 Before clerking, she was a student in Brian Wolfman’s Appellate Courts Immersion Clinic and interned at Public Justice; Relman, Dane & Colfax; the Special Litigation unit of the D.C.
 Public Defender Service; Equal Justice Under Law; Bronx Defenders; and the Prison Law Office.

-Linnet Davis-Stermitz is an associate at Gupta Wessler.
-She originally joined the firm as a 2020-2021 fellow following judicial clerkships with Judge Michelle Friedland of the Ninth Circuit and Judge Alison Nathan of the Southern District of New York.
+Linnet Davis-Stermitz is now an associate at Gupta Wessler and originally joined the firm as a 2020-2021 fellow following judicial clerkships with Judge Michelle Friedland of the Ninth Circuit and Judge Alison Nathan of the Southern District of New York.
 Before law school, Linnet spent two years as a paralegal at Relman & Colfax PLLC, where she helped litigate fair housing, fair lending, and disability rights cases, including conducting interviews for what would become the first federal jury verdict holding a bank accountable for reverse-redlining practices.
 Linnet pursued these interests to the University of Chicago Law School, where she was a Rubenstein Scholar, a Comments Editor for the University of Chicago Law Review, and the head of a student group devoted to Chicago land-use issues.
 She also worked at a variety of public interest organizations, including Legal Aid Chicago’s Housing Practice Group and the Federal Criminal Justice Clinic, where she managed a first-of-its-kind six-judge evidentiary hearing in the clinic’s pathbreaking selective enforcement litigation and presented oral argument on behalf of a clinic client.

 Matthew Spurlock joined the firm as the 2016-2017 fellow following a legal fellowship at the national ACLU and judicial clerkships on the Massachusetts Supreme Judicial Court and the Connecticut Supreme Court.
 Following his fellowship, Matt joined the Massachusetts Public Defender Division, where he now briefs and argues appeals as part of the statewide Appeals Unit.